simo955/trading_daemon/README.md

-> Disclaimer: This code has been written as an exercise with bots and deamons in my free time.
+> Disclaimer: This code has been written as an exercise with bots and daemons in my free time.
-# Trading Deamon
+# Trading Daemon

 ![](/img/hero.jpg)

-The idea is to have a deamon running in background which keeps fetching the price of the wanted stock.
-When it registers a suddenly increasing (or decreasing) with respect of the avg of the past *n* prices, the deamon notifies you.
+The idea is to have a daemon running in background which keeps fetching the price of the wanted stock.
+When it registers a suddenly increasing (or decreasing) with respect of the avg of the past *n* prices, the daemon notifies you.
 In order to work properly it needs:<br />
     - `API_KEY` from https://site.financialmodelingprep.com <br />
     - `BOT_TOKEN` from https://core.telegram.org/bots.